 - 3 cups low sodium chicken broth

-- 1 cup green beans trimmed and cut in 1 inch segments
+- 1 cup green beans trimmed and cut into 1 inch segments

 - 1 cup frozen peas